Features

 Using Merge Fields with Task Templates

-For the Name field, click the Merge Field icon to display a list of available Merge Fields, including Custom Fields.
+For the Name field, click the Merge Field icon to display the Merge Field Editor and a list of available Merge Fields, including Custom Fields.

-When editing the Task Template Details the Merge Fields will be displayed below.
+To use Merge Fields with the Task Template Details fields, open the Editor tab.
+The Merge Fields will be displayed below.

 For details on each of the available Merge Fields, refer to the FYI Merge Field Glossary.